VertebrateResequencing/wr/jobqueue/testdata/README.md

 new completion activity and verifies that the lost-manager and websocket warnings are cleared.

+## Live heartbeat details

+`live-heartbeat-details/` contains a browser fixture for running-job heartbeat updates in the status page.
+It serves the real status page, injects a fake websocket, opens a running job details row whose live stdout/stderr are already visible, then delivers a live heartbeat push and asserts that peak RAM, CPU time, STDOUT, and STDERR are all visible together.

 ## Local dependency and artifact locations

 Browser-test dependencies and artifacts must stay repo-local: